Search

 Sound familiar?

 Mariotti says this complexity is simply destroying the profitability at many companies, and that executives often can’t see what the true cause is.
-They blame poor execution of what, in truth, are strategies doomed by the complexity it adds, especially in the supply chain.
+They blame poor execution of what, in truth, are strategies doomed by the complexity they add, especially in the supply chain.
 More suppliers, more parts, more forecasting, more customers to ship to, more returns to manage, etc.

 Yes, companies need new products and new markets to grow, but there are limits – the complexity created in chasing those markets, especially if there is not a rigorous parallel effort to minimize the level of complexity created, can simply rise to a level beyond which the company can profitably handle.